section 8

 Before Serving Notice: Building Your Case

 Because Ground 14 is discretionary, the strength of your evidence is everything.
 The court needs to be satisfied not only that the behaviour occurred, but that a possession order is a proportionate response.
+According to the National Residential Landlords Association (NRLA) guidance on evidence gathering, landlords should maintain contemporaneous records and seek corroboration from independent witnesses wherever possible.

 Step 1: Document Everything